top of page

 • The National Forum | Schools to Watch

-SAVE THE DATE FOR 2025!
+The National Forum runs the nationwide Schools to Watch program.
+STW is a designation awarded to outstanding middle schools across the country.
+JOIN US!
 National Schools to Watch Conference Washington D.C.
-June 26-28, 2025 About Us Our Goal, Vision & Commitment Save the dates National Schools to Watch Conference June 20-22, 2024 Washington D.C.
+June 26-28, 2025 REGISTER TODAY!
+About Us Our Goal, Vision & Commitment Save the dates National Schools to Watch Conference June 26-28, 2025 Washington D.C.
 Get Involved Become a Forum Member ABOUT US The mission of the National Forum to Accelerate Middle Grades Reform is to unite key stakeholders to speak with a common voice to leverage research, policy, leadership, and replicable practices to drive middle grades reform.
-National STW Conference June 20-22, 2024 | Washington, DC JOIN US Share Your Story We want to hear from you!
+National STW Conference June 26-28, 2025 | Washington, D.C.
+JOIN US Share Your Story We want to hear from you!
 SHARE NOW

 View All